lambdaclass/concrete/docs/PROVABLE_V1.md

 Removing or weakening a supported construct is a compatibility break and must show up in the roadmap, changelog, and release notes.

+## Direction

+`ProvableV1` is not the destination.
+The long-term goal is for the provable subset to expand toward the whole language: every construct that does not violate the proof-evidence preconditions (purity boundary, capability gating, FFI honesty, no hidden state) should eventually be a candidate.
+Each expansion follows the Compatibility Rule above — forcing example, ProofCore rule, register entry, theorems, claim class, negative examples if needed, doc updates.

+Some constructs may stay outside indefinitely: FFI bodies, raw pointer arithmetic, unrestrained loops, dynamic dispatch on non-monomorphized targets.
+That is a property of those constructs' semantics, not a limitation of the provable-subset machinery.

+`ProvableV1` is the smallest subset that meets the criteria today and is wired into the flagship corpus.
+Future subsets (`ProvableV2`, etc.) will be additive and named.
+A subset narrowing is a compatibility break.

 ## Relation To Other Documents

 - `docs/PROVABLE_SUBSET.md` is the broader background document.